 CASE TO ANSWER

-But the court ruled that it will be improper at this point in the case to assess the strengths and the weaknesses of the prosecution’ evidence by taking a view of the witnesses’ reliability.
+But the court ruled that it would be improper at this point in the case to assess the strengths and the weaknesses of the prosecution evidence by taking a view of the witnesses’ reliability.

 “At this point, the less I say the better.
 The upshot is that the accused persons are consequently found to have a case to answer and are put on their defence,” ruled Justice Ngugi.

 The long-awaited ruling on whether the suspects had a case to answer was finally delivered five months after the prosecution closed its case on June 6.